English

 Best Heart Hospital in Delhi

 Cardiology is the medical department that treats heart diseases and those associated with blood vessels and the cardiovascular system present since birth or acquired.
 The conditions include heart attack and conditions due to blockage of blood vessels of the heart, heart failure, high blood pressure, arrhythmias and other heart conditions like valve disorders and congenital heart diseases.
 The cardiology department at Manipal Hospitals, Delhi, is trusted as the best cardiac hospital in Delhi offering an entire range of cardiac care, advisory, diagnosis, treatment and minimally invasive procedures.
-We have highly experienced cardiologists in Delhi to treat various heart disorders.
+Consult our Best Heart Hospital in Delhi if you need treatment and care for heart issues.

 Best Heart Hospital in delhi